Mood-Stabilizing Medicines for Bipolar Disorder and Schizophrenia

 How Well It Works

-Lithium carbonate may provide relief from acute episodes of mania or depression and can help prevent them from recurring.
+Mood stabilizers, especially lithium, valproic acid, and carbamazepine, may provide relief from acute episodes of mania or depression and can help prevent them from recurring.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)